first things first:

 It makes it easy to take the hose and cable off if you ever want to use the palm router as a palm router.
 My hose and cable management

 i can’t find any information about the actual size of the Journeyman Elite or the Upgrade package.
 I’m designing my table and am pretty lost about the additional space to add to be on the safe side for a later upgrade while still keeping the dimensions to what’s needed.

 My machine is beeing delivered in a week so i’m pretty excited and would like to start building that thing but even with the x50 Journeyman on hand i wouldn’t know how much extra space to add… Have you more information about that?

 An other chapter is the height.
 Besides different stepper motor size, it depends on whether you buy the 3rd stiffy rail and the Z-20 Heavy Duty Z assembly.
-Elite Upgrade will include that but you can buy it for the Standard Series Journeyman right away.
+You may buy this with Elite Upgrade but you can buy both separately for the X-50 Series Journeyman right away.

 perfect!
 That’s the information I was missing.
 I thought it was more but it looks like just about 1 cm to the side with the stepper motors and 3 cm to add in the back.

 I ready about the larger drag chain and even larger one for water cooled spindles. i’ll take that into account but i guess i’ll never have a water cooles spindle - my workshop just get’s too cold in wintertimes to store it safely.

 So I’m calculating the following when always rounding up to the next cm: length: 61.5" = 1570mm (minimum length footprint including standard motors) + 30mm Cables sticking out to the side + 10mm space for upgrade to better elite motors + 60mm for big drag chain upgrade